 Deferring Unused Annual Leave Pay

 Upon separation or retirement you can defer all, or a portion, of your unused annual-leave payment to your DCP accounts not to exceed your maximum contribution limit.
-You must submit the DCP Purchase Agreement form to your Benefits Specialist no later than your last day of employment to take advantage of this opportunity.
+You must submit the Annual Leave Deferral Purchase/Change Agreement (online) form no later than your last day of employment to take advantage of this opportunity.

 Employment Separation and UTSaver Participation